Having an X-ray when you are pregnant

 The immigration authorities require that all adult applicants, without exception, have a chest X-ray at some stage.
 This is a part of the tuberculosis control program.
 If you are pregnant and are concerned about having an X-ray, you have a few options:

 For some perspective, the typical radiation dose from a chest X-ray is 0.1mSv and the amount of background radiation that we absorb just by living in Vancouver is 1.4mSv per year.
-Some cities have much more, for example in Winnipeg it is 4.1mSv per year.
-Background radiation consists of cosmic radiation, ground radiation, radiation from inhaled and ingested radioactive traces and self-radiation from radioactive isotopes normally present in living organisms.
+Some cities have much more, for example in Winnipeg it is 4.1mSv per year and in Denver 11.8mSv per year.